CraigFreiwald/School-Records-Web-App/README.md

-# SpringBootTestWebApp
+# SpringBoot Student App
-This is a small Java web-app using Spring Boot, Maven, and HTML.Download ZIP file to use.
+This is a Java web-app to keep track of students and courses for a potential school.
+This project uses Maven with Spring Boot,and an HTML front end.